 But, I could have turned the jury either way, and not because they were weak, stupid people (they weren’t), or because I was overbearing.
 Rather, I could have manipulated them because they were in a position that lent itself to manipulation.

-Mine was composed of ordinary working people.
-Even the handful of grandpa/grandma types had important things to do, like babysitting those grandkids.
+My jury was composed of ordinary working people.
+Even the few grandpa/grandma types had important things to do, like babysitting those grandkids.
 That placed all of us in a pressure situation, with two things bearing down on us:

 1.We were missing work.